hasura/graphql-engine/manual/tutorial/7-data-modelling.rst

    :keywords: hasura, getting started, step 3, data modeling

 =========================================
-Part III: Data modelling for the blog app
+Part VII: Data modelling for the blog app
 =========================================

 Our basic data requirements are as follows: